valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

 - Automatic Stop: Features an auto-stop mechanism if no motor commands are received for a defined interval.
 - Command Parsing: Includes functionality to parse serial commands with arguments.

-## **Robot Driver program for Arduino nanoESP32**
+## **3. Mecanum drive robot programs**

-The robot driver created for Arduino nano is located in the folder "rubot_driver_nano_esp32".
+The Mecanum robot driver is created only for Arduino nano ESP32 (rubot_driver_nano_esp32_mec) because only this board offers enough Digital IO pins for the 4-wheeled platform.

-Its main characteristics related to the previous program are:

-### **Pin Configuration for Arduino nanoESP32**
+### **Pin Configuration**

-Since the Arduino NanoESP32 has both Arduino and ESP32 chips the pins can be programmed using the Arduino configuration or by number of GPIO by ESP32 configuration.
+Since the Arduino NanoESP32 has both Arduino and ESP32 chips, the pins can be programmed using the Arduino configuration or by number of GPIO by ESP32 configuration.

-So, before compiling the code we need to set in **Tools -> Ping Numbering -> By GPIO Number(legacy)** to set the correct pin configuration.
+Before compiling the code we need to set in **Tools -> Ping Numbering -> By GPIO Number(legacy)** to set the correct pin configuration.

-For every motor we will configure one PWM pin that will set the speed of the motor and two Digital Outputs that will set the direction at wich the motor is rotating, these signals will go from the Arduino NanoESP32 direcly to the TB6612fng (This is equal to the enable and the IN inputs of the LN298).
+For every motor we will configure one PWM pin that will set the speed of the motor and two Digital Outputs that will set the direction at wich the motor is rotating, these signals will go from the Arduino NanoESP32 direcly to the TB6612fng 2-wheel driver (This is equal to the enable and the IN inputs of the LN298 driver).
 Two inputs will come from the encoders directly to the arduino pins and will be used to determine the rotation speed of the motor.

 |          | **MOTOR 1** | **MOTOR 2** | **MOTOR 3** | **MOTOR 4** |
 |:--------:|:-----------:|:-----------:|:-----------:|:-----------:|